-At its core, Waste-to-Energy is the process of converting waste materials into usable forms of energy—like electricity, heat, or fuel.
+At its core, Waste to Energy is the process of converting waste materials into usable forms of energy—like electricity, heat, or fuel.
 This is typically achieved through combustion, thermal processing, or chemical treatments.

 The idea behind WTE isn't new.
 Ancient civilizations burned waste for heat, but the modern concept took shape in the 20th century with the rise of incineration plants.
 Today, WTE facilities are more advanced, using technologies like gasification, pyrolysis, and anaerobic digestion to harness energy more efficiently while reducing harmful emissions.

-Why is WTE Important? 🌏
+Why is WTE Important?

 - Reduces Landfill Dependency: Diverts waste from overburdened landfills.